-On behalf of Tripod Data Systems Inc, Northwest EMC Inc is submitting this application for the original certification of Tripod's 802.11(b)/(g) - Bluetooth transmitter combo, FCC ID: S9E-RNGRBTWFR.
-Tripod is seeking limited modular approval for the combo radio.
-It operates in the 2400-2483.5MHz band with a peak output power of 24.6mW for 802.11(b)/(g) or 1.92mW for Bluetooth.
-The radio, M/N: WMBGMR01, is part of a ruggedized hand held computer, the Ranger X series.
-The Ranger X may also contain a previously certified Cirronet radio, FCC ID: S9E-RNGR2410.
-The Ranger X can operate via battery power or connected to the AC Mains via an AC/DC Adapter.
+On behalf of Tripod Data Systems Inc, Northwest EMC Inc is submitting this application for the Class 2 Permissive Change of the previously certified 802.11(b)/(g) - Bluetooth combo radio, FCC ID: S9E-RNGRBTWFR.
+There have been no hardware changes to the radio module or antenna.
+Tripod is seeking a C2PC in order to use the radio in a new host device, the ruggedized pocket PC, Model: Recon.
+The radio was previously certified in the Ranger X handheld computer.
+The Recon can operate via battery power or connected to the AC Mains via an AC/DC Adapter.

-The radio utilizes two internal chip antennas, one for each type of transmission.
+The Recon is used for data collection.
+The Bluetooth- 802.11 radio utilizes two chip antennas, one for each type of transmission.
 The antennas are manufactured by Antenna Factor, P/N: ANT-2.45-CHP.
 The maximum gain for this antenna is +0.5dBi.
-This configuration satisfies the requirements of 47 CFR 15.203.
+These are the same antennas that were used in the original certification.
+The radio module installed in the Recon will still be classified as a mobile transmitter per 47 CFR 2.1091(b).
+Only tests that would be affected by the change in host device were performed.